 Mortgage note investing is one of the most profitable real estate investment strategies accessible, yet it receives little attention.
 We will explore the many forms of mortgage notes and how to invest in them in this article.
-Mortgage note investing is owning real estate without property management or without becoming a landlord where the homeowner pays the investor instead of the bank.
+Mortgage note investing is the process of owning real estate without managing it or becoming a landlord, in which the homeowner pays the investor rather than the bank.
 It is a low-cost method of investing in real estate.

 Note investing can be an incredible vehicle for building passive income but there are many things that you should be aware of.
 Mortgage notes are also known as real estate lien notes and borrower’s notes and they have become a popular asset class over the past few years.
-Investing in mortgage notes has many benefits such as — rates of return that are higher than the bank's traditional low yield bonds; and higher than most stock dividends.
+Investing in mortgage notes has many benefits such as — rates of return that are higher than the bank's traditional low-yield bonds; and higher than most stock dividends.

 Notes are available through note exchanges, note brokers, and organizations.
 Both performing and non-performing notes are almost always sold at a discounted price, although non-performing notes will likely sell for steeper discounts, and real estate investors can realize significant profits.
 Consider using a mortgage broker or an investment advisor to help you find the best options.
-If you are experienced enough, you can potentially find and purchase your own mortgage notes.
+If you are experienced enough, you can potentially find and purchase your mortgage notes.

 What is a Mortgage Note?

 A real estate mortgage note is a promissory note secured by a mortgage loan.
 It’s a way of saying promissory notes secured by a piece of property.
 That security instrument can be either a mortgage or a Deed of Trust.
 It depends on what state you’re doing business in or which security instrument you’re using.

 So, you’ve got a note, which is the promise to pay, or a promissory note.
 Then that is piggybacked with another document which is the security instrument, and that’s either a mortgage or a Deed of Trust depending on what state you’re in.
 It’s a two-part instrument and they move together.